ditinc/bugzilla-github-extension/README.md

   - When merging a pull request, you have the option to:
     - Update the Code Status in Bugzilla to "Merged to master/trunk" or "Merged to parent branch"
     - Update the bug to RESOLVED TESTED
+  - Labels are pushed to the Whiteboard field on the bug

 ###### TODOs:
 - Make sure all comment options are correctly updated when the bug number is changed in the title of the bug